-The first step in project development is to conduct a field reconnaissance and submit the ESIS Part I. Article 6.7.6, entitled Methodology, describes this process.
+The first step in project development is to conduct a field reconnaissance and submit the ESIS Part I. Section 6.7.6, entitled Methodology, describes this process.
 The ESIS submittal provides a foundation to assess the potential for environmental concerns on the project.
 It is to initiate an awareness of the environmental issues present.
-The ESIS Part I submittal shall be completed on e-Builder.
+The ESIS Part I submittal shall be completed on the Web-Based Program Management (WBPM) system.